TheyCallMeMattyD/template-engine-employee-summary/README.md

 # template-engine-employee-summary

 ## Description
->A command-line tool that creates a readME.md file for this repository.
+>A command-line tool that creates a summary of employees.

 ## Table of Contents
 >1.
 [Title](#Title)